Eighth Wonder (band): Success in Japan and Italy

 In April 1985, Eighth Wonder was signed by CBS Records and began recording in London, working around Patsy Kensit's filming on Absolute Beginners.
 In October 1985, with the filming completed, Eighth Wonder's first single "Stay With Me" was released and achieved success in Japan, where it reached No. 1 and Italy, where it peaked at No. 4 in early 1986.
 It charted only at No. 65 in the UK singles chart.
 Shortly after, Lewis and Walters left.
-The band then started using drum machines and using keyboards for their bass sound.
+The band then started using drum machine and using keyboards for their bass sound.

 In August 1986, they went to Los Angeles to record new tracks for their debut album, Fearless.
 There they worked with producer Mike Chapman, best known for his work with Blondie.
 They were also approached by many songwriters, including Dave Stewart of Eurythmics (although the song was eventually not used) and Billy Steinberg and Tom Kelly, writers of many hit singles including Cyndi Lauper's "True Colors", Whitney Houston's "So Emotional" and Madonna's "Like a Virgin".

 In February 1987, one of the Chapman-produced tracks, "Will You Remember", was released in the United Kingdom but only reached No. 83 - though it reached the Top 10 in Italy, after a memorable performance at the Sanremo Music Festival, when a wardrobe malfunction caused Patsy to expose one of her nipples, live on TV.
 In Japan, the band achieved another No. 1 hit with another Chapman production, "When The Phone Stops Ringing", which was written by Holly Knight and Bernie Taupin.
 The song was also a Top 30 hit in Italy.
 "Will You Remember" was successfully released as a follow-up single in Japan.
 This was in turn followed by Brilliant Dreams, a Japanese exclusive mini album containing the singles and b-sides.